 According to Abu Huriarah, and narrated by Abu Salman, the Messenger of Allah, Prophet Muhammad SAW was reported saying, Allah does not listen to his prophets as much as he listens to one who recites the Quran in a pleasant tone.

-The principles of Tajweed allow you to accurately read the Quran as instructed by Allah SWT.
+The principles of Tajweed allow you to accurately learn proper pronunciation to recite the Quran and read the Quran as instructed by Allah SWT.
 Furthermore, the Quran must be read aloud to the hearing of others.
 However, how do you fulfill this obligation without proper pronunciation?

-Do you want to recite and connect with your creator?
-Then register for a proper pronunciation class and learn from the best.
+Do you want to recite and connect with your creator? learn proper pronunciation to recite the Quran, Register for a proper pronunciation class and learn from the best.
 Tajweed is all your need, and Tarteele Quran has excellent and certified tutors to put your through.
 Whether you are a beginner, intermediate, or professional, there is a class for you.

 All classes are taught in Arabic to enable sound articulation and improve Quran recitation.